-The salmon color can vary from a very light or whitish orange or pink to a darker shade of pink.
-The most common shades are, light, pink and dark salmon.
+The salmon color can vary from a very light or whitish orange or pink, to a darker shade of pink.
+The most common shades or tints are, Light Salmon, Pink Salmon and Dark Salmon.

 The color coral tends to be a brighter pinkish-orange tint.
 Coral is generally considered a variation or tint of orange.
-The name coral, first used to describe a color dates back to the early 16th century.
+The name coral, first used to describe the color, dates back to the early 16th century.

-Coral pink and light coral are two different shades or variations of coral.
+Coral pink and light coral are two different tints or variations of the color coral.

 Wearing Salmon or Coral Meaning

-The color salmon works well with many skin tones, suggesting a love for the natural look.
-Those who go for the natural looking appearance probably have a desire for the natural in other areas of their life as well.
-They’re likely to focus on the basics such as family, friends and the necessities in life.
+Salmon works well with many skin tones, suggesting a love for the natural look.
+Those who go for a natural looking appearance probably have a desire for the natural in other areas of their life as well.
+They’re likely to focus on the basics, such as family, friends and the necessities in life.

-Coral is a stronger orange color, but a paler shade of orange overall.
-Many of the associations and meanings of orange would apply however in a more diluted form.
+The color coral is a stronger orange color, but a paler variation of orange overall.
+Many of the associations and meanings of orange would apply, however, in a more diluted form.
 It’s a brighter color that gains attention, which makes coral a more outgoing and social color.

-Both salmon and coral are friendly and approachable colors, noticeable but subtle about it.
-It would suggest a more outgoing personality (especially coral) with a moderate need for attention and social interaction.
+Salmon and the color coral are friendly and approachable, noticeable but subtle about it.
+It would suggest a more outgoing personality (especially coral), with a moderate need for attention and social interaction.
 They get stimulation from brighter colors, people and external stimuli in many forms.

 Choosing either of these colors would suggest a desire to be unique, perhaps a tilting towards the unconventional.
-This desire to be different often stems from a preference for intuition, relying on their intuition or sixth sense to make decisions rather than the more practical and more common five sensors.
+This desire to be different often stems from a preference for intuition, relying on their intuition or sixth sense to make decisions, rather than the more practical and more common five senses.

-- Both salmon and coral are warm colors.
+Influences & Psychology – Both salmon and coral are warm colors.
 Warm colors can actually make us feel warmer, encourage appetites and increase our energy levels.
 Color salmon may subtly encourage us to express our emotions and generally increase emotional energy.
 The color coral is more likely to encourage us to be outgoing and more social, and also increase our physical energy levels.